Policies & procedures

 The Campus Parent Involvement Policy explains how our campus supports the important role of parents in the education of their children.
 We offer a Parent Compact to establish a partnership among parents, school staff, and students for improving student academic achievement.

-Dress code and behavior expectations for LCHS dances (Homecoming, Legacy, and Prom)
+Dress code and behavior expectations for LCHS dances (Homecoming, Prom)

 There are dance clubs out in the community designed for teen dancing or students can organize their own dance parties, where the school does not have, and certainly does not want to have any jurisdiction.
 What styles of dress and behavior occur there will partially be determined by any informed parent’s decision to allow their student to attend or not.
 But for a school dance, where we have the authority and the responsibility to maintain standards that we feel are consistent with our district and our community, we will impose and enforce the following expectations.